sansita0704/react/1. Getting Started with React/Notes.md

 ![Virtual DOM](Screenshots/3.%20Virtual%20DOM%20-%201.png)

+-   When state/data changes:

--   When the state or the data of a component changes, React updates the corresponding node in the virtual DOM to reflect the new state.
+    1. React updates the the corresponding node in virtual DOM
--   Then, it compares the current version of virtual DOM with the previous version to identify the nodes that should be updated.
--   Then, it updates those nodes in the actual DOM.
+    2. Compares new vs. old virtual DOM
+    3. Updates only the necessary parts of the actual DOM

 ![Virtual DOM](Screenshots/3.%20Virtual%20DOM%20-%202.png)